Is the center of your field of vision becoming blurry, distorted, or dark? You may have a macular hole.

 Yes!
 Macular hole surgery, also known as vitrectomy, can correct macular holes and restore your central vision.
 Dr. Sean Lalin performs macular hole surgery as an outpatient procedure with local anesthetic at Retina & Eye Specialists of New Jersey's state-of-the-art surgery center in Morristown, NJ.

 Let's Improve Your Vision Contact Us for an Exam

 Requesting an appointment at our ophthalmology practice is easy.
-You can fill out our simple online form, or you can call the office location that is most convenient for you.
+You can fill out our simple online form, or you can call:

 "Dr Lalin is by far a blessing his staff really have their act together everyone works as a team .
 I came all the way from FLA because Dr Lalin came so highly recommended ... so glad I did he is truly the best !"

 Sylvia Thiede, 5-Star Google Review

 Your optometrist may be able to detect macular holes during your annual or bi-annual eye exam, which is why it's essential to schedule comprehensive eye exams even if you don't have symptoms of an eye disorder or disease.
 If you're experiencing symptoms of a macular hole, visit us in Hackettstown or Morristown, NJ, as soon as possible for an examination.
 The diagnostic process is fairly straightforward, consisting of two steps:

 Your optometrist begins by dilating your eyes using eye drops to widen your pupils.
 Dilating your eyes gives your optometrist a clear view of your retina and other structures at the back of the eye.
 Using a special lens, your eye doctor can see if they spot any abnormalities in your retina.